mariomac/gostream/README.md

 ```
 ## Performance

-Streams are slow.
-They are aimed for complex workflows where performance
+Streams aren't the fastest options.
+They are aimed for complex workflows where you can
-is not critical but code expressiveness is a clear advantage.
+sacrifice few microseconds for the sake of code organization and readability.
+Also disclaimer:
+functional streams aren't always the most readable option.

-The following results show the difference in performance for a random set of operations
+The following results show the difference in performance for an arbitrary set of operations
 in an imperative form versus the functional form using streams (see
 [stream/benchs_test.go file](stream/benchs_test.go)):